RScicomp/Database-Application-PostgreSQL/README.md

 # Database-Application_Java_RShiny_PostgreSQL

-Designed R Shiny app as well as back end Java Queries as well.
+Designed R Shiny app that connected to database as well as wrote back end Java statements to execute PostgreSQL queries on database.
 Created indexing on relations for speed up (minimized I/O) on queries.